Jennifer Rush: Movin (1985)

 Rush's second album, Movin', was released in West Germany in October 1985.
 She again worked with producers Gunther Mende and Candy DeRouge, as well as songwriter Mary Susan Applegate, and herself co-wrote eight of the ten songs on the album.
 Other writers were Tony Carey, Mark Mangold and Suzanne Mangold.
 Additionally, the album contained a cover of the song "Yester-Me, Yester-You, Yesterday", originally by Stevie Wonder.

 The album was a huge success in West Germany, where it stayed at number one for thirteen consecutive weeks and spent 65 weeks on the chart in total.
 It was certified triple platinum for shipments of 1.5 million copies and was the most successful album in the country of 1986.
 The album also found success throughout the rest of Europe.
 It reached number one in Norway, Sweden and Switzerland and attained a gold or platinum certification in all three countries.
 The album was also in the top 10 of the charts in Austria and Finland, the top 30 in the Netherlands and top 40 in the United Kingdom.

 The album's first single "Destiny" was top five hit in West Germany, Austria and Switzerland.
 It also reached the top 30 in Belgium and Netherlands, but performed poorly in the United Kingdom.
 The second and final single "If You're Ever Gonna Lose My Love" charted in the top 20 in Austria and Finland, and the top 30 in West Germany.
 This song was Rush's second single to be re-recorded in Spanish, and was re-titled "No Me Canso De Pensar En Ti".

+Jennifer won the Goldene Europa prize in 1985.